atmtools/typhon/doc/tutorials/dataset.rst

 Imagine you have a big dataset consisting of many files containing observations (e.g. images or satellite data).
 Each file covers a certain time period and is located in folders which names contain information about the time period.
-See figure :ref:`fig-example-directory` for an example.
+See figure :numref:`fig-example-directory` for an example.

 .. _fig-example-directory: